Symplectic and Isometric SL(2,R) invariant subbundles of the Hodge bundle: The Real Analytic Envelope

 Therefore, by (\ref{eq:mu:Nx:reg:cap:Ux:cap:Phi}), $\nu(E) > 0$. \end{proof}

 \begin{proposition} For $\nu$-almost all $x$, $N(x) \subset U(x)$ is affine.
 In particular, $TN(x)$ is preserved by the complex structure $J$. \end{proposition}

-\begin{proof}[{Outline of Proof}] The relevant parts of the proof in \cite{Avila:Gouezel} apply.
+\begin{proof}[{Outline of Proof}] The relevant parts of the argument labelled ``Proof of Propositions 4.1 and 2.2'' in \cite[\S{4}]{Avila:Gouezel} apply.
 The ``second step'' and ``third step'' can be done for almost all $y \in N(x)$.
 Then by Lemma~\ref{lemma:zariski:density}, the conclusion of the ``third step'' holds for all $y \in N(x)$.
-Then the ``fourth step'' proceeds exactly as in \cite{Avila:Gouezel}, and this shows that $N(x)$ is affine. \end{proof}
+Then the ``fourth step'' of the ``Proof of Propositions 4.1 and 2.2'' proceeds exactly as in \cite[\S{4}]{Avila:Gouezel}, and this shows that $N(x)$ is affine. \end{proof}

+The above argument also proves the following: Let $Y$ be a real-analytic space supporting an $SL(2,\reals)$-action.
+Suppose $F: \cN \to Y$ is a (locally defined) real-analytic function, in the sense that for each neighborhood $N(x)$, the restriction of $F$ to $N(x)$ is real-analytic.
+Such a function $F$ is $SL(2,\reals)$-equivariant, if it invariant in in the sense of Lemma~\ref{lemma:N:SL2:invariant}, i.e. that for $g \in SL(2,\reals)$ and $x$ in the support of $\nu$, for $y \in N(gx) \cap g N(x)$ we have $F(gy) = g F(y)$.
+Finally, we let